KritrimBaudhikata/Samparka/README.md

    - Ensure SQLite file permissions are correct
    - Run `npm run db:push` to recreate tables

-2. **OpenAI API errors**
+2. **LLM API errors**
-   - Verify your API key is correct
+   - Verify your API key is correct for the selected provider
-   - Check your OpenAI account has sufficient credits
+   - Check your account has sufficient credits
+   - Try switching to demo mode by removing API keys

 3. **Widget not loading**
    - Ensure the server is running on the correct port